Skip to main content

 1 mentions Positive Neutral Negative

-The game suffers from poor optimization, frequently causing black screen issues that force players to save often to avoid losing progress and having to backtrack.
+The game suffers from poor optimization, frequently causing black screen issues that disrupt gameplay.
+Players are advised to save often to avoid losing progress and having to backtrack.

-• “The only complaint I have is that the game is poorly optimized, as I often run into a black screen.
+• “The only complaint I have is that the game is poorly optimized with how often I run into the black screen.
 Save very often or else you will have to backtrack your way back.”

 Skip Game Offers